Rockbot Business Glossary

 Contracting Account

 The Account that signs the Contract and commits to the ARR.
 This is where Contracted ARR is tracked.
+In most Rockbot scenarios, this is the Operator (the entity running the locations), not the Brand.

 Consuming Account

 The Account(s) that actually use the service at Locations.
 Consumed ARR rolls up here.
+In simple cases, the Contracting and Consuming Account are the same entity.
+In franchise scenarios, they often differ.

 Contract Inheritance and Termination